 For some of us, a basic or moderate pair of binoculars that costs less than $100 or $150 is all we need.
 That being said, there are some excellent options in the under $100 price point that are worth a look at.

-And after extensive research on the subject and field testing some of the compact binoculars under 100 dollars, we have come up with a list.
-A list of the best compact binoculars under 100 and under 150 dollars.
+And after extensive research on the subject and field testing some of the binoculars under 100 dollars, we have come up with a list.
+A list of the top-rated binoculars that are less than 150.

-So, whether you are a newbie or a veteran in the binoculars world, tag along with me as we explore how to find the best binoculars for 100 dollars.
+So, whether you are a newbie or a veteran in the binoculars world, tag along with me as we explore how to find the best cheap binoculars with quality.

 Frankly speaking, cheap things are never good, this is somewhat true for binoculars.
 Nevertheless, it is possible to get a decent binocular for less than 100 dollars or slightly more or less under 200 dollars.

-Needless to say, the binoculars in this price range are not the best like the rangefinder binoculars which are more than $1000.
-In this regard, there are somethings you should be ready to compromise on when you decide to shop in this price range.
+Needless to say, the binoculars in this price range are not the same as the rangefinder binoculars which are more than $1000.
+In this regard, there are some things you should be ready to compromise on when you decide to shop in this price range.

 The trick is knowing what to compromise on and what not to.
 Let us look at some of the important things you should look for in a budget binocular.

-If you need more cheaper than 100 dollars there some entry level cheap bino out there which I listed here
+If you need more cheaper than 100 dollars there are some entry-level cheap bino out there which I listed here

 The magnification of most binoculars in the under $100 price point range from 6X to 15X.
 Choosing the right magnification will be critical.